-Guarantees related to financial debt and credit line given on behalf of third parties were 102 and 101 as of December 31, 2015 and 2014, respectively.
-Additionally, 12 and 22 were related to guarantees given on behalf of associates as of December 31, 2015 and 2014, respectively.
-Guarantees of 1,224 and 1,087 were given on behalf of joint ventures as of December 31, 2015 and 2014, respectively.
-Guarantees given on behalf of joint ventures includes 519 and 573 for the guarantee issued on behalf of Calvert as of December 31, 2015 and 2014, respectively.
+Guarantees related to financial debt and credit line given on behalf of third parties were 131 and 102 as of December 31, 2016 and 2015, respectively.
+Additionally, 11 and 12 were related to guarantees given on behalf of associates as of December 31, 2016 and 2015, respectively.
+Guarantees of 1,028 and 1,224 were given on behalf of joint ventures as of December 31, 2016 and 2015, respectively.
+Guarantees given on behalf of joint ventures include 463 and 519 for the guarantees issued on behalf of Calvert and 403 and 512 for the guarantees issued on behalf of Al Jubail as of December 31, 2016 and 2015, respectively.

-Pledges and other collateral mainly relate to mortgages entered into by the Company's operating subsidiaries.
-Other sureties, first demand guarantees, letters of credit, pledges and other collateral included nil of commitments given on behalf of associates as of December 31, 2015 and 2014.
+Pledges and other collateral mainly relate to inventories pledged to secure an asset-based revolving credit facility for the amount drawn of 500 and mortgages entered into by the Company's operating subsidiaries.
+Pledges of property plant and equipment were 256 and 295 as of December 31, 2016 and 2015, respectively.
+Other sureties, first demand quarantees, letters of credit, pledges and other collateral included nil of commitments given on behalf of associates as of December 31, 2016 and 2015.
+Other sureties, first demand guarantees, letters of credit, pledges and other collateral included 114 and nil of commitments given on behalf of joint ventures as of December 31, 2016 and 2015, respectively.